Python-Markdown/markdown/docs/extensions/code_hilite.md

 ## Usage

-See [Extensions](index.md) for general extension usage, specify `markdown.extensions.codehilite` as the name of the extension.
+See [Extensions](index.md) for general extension usage.
+Use `codehilite` as the name of the extension.

 See the [Library Reference](../reference.md#extensions) for information about configuring extensions.